2024

 Social Media Coordinator

-RK Narayanan is Senior Director, Business Development and Technology Transfer at Cold Spring Harbor Laboratory (CSHL), a biomedical research and education institution in Long Island, NY with programs in cancer, neuroscience, plant biology, and quantitative biology.
+RK Narayanan is Senior Director, Business Development and Technology Transfer at CSHL.
+RK is an experienced technology transfer professional, with 20+ years of experience in life sciences research and 9+ years of licensing expertise.
 RK is engaged in all aspects of technology transfer matters at CSHL with major industry collaborations, an emphasis on operations and compliance matters, and as lead for technology transfer activities for neuroscience, cancer, and QB.
-RK has a great time building relationships with the amazing scientists at CSHL, partnering with industry and investors, and making deals with a long-term view.
+RK has a great time building relationships with the amazing scientists at CSHL, partnering with industry and investors, making deals with a long-term view.
+RK is committed to fostering diversity and inclusion in STEM by leveraging unique experiences and perspectives to create a welcoming environment and increase access to opportunities for underrepresented groups.
+RK believes that a diverse community is essential for driving scientific progress and understanding the world around us.

 Irene Sanchez Martin (she/her)